GediminasMasaitis/Chess-Challenge-Submission/SUBMISSION-CHANGELOG.md

 ...
 White vs Black: 2293 - 1390 - 1317  [0.590] 5000
 Elo difference: 26.4 +/- 8.3, LOS: 100.0 %, DrawRatio: 26.3 %
 ```

+### 1.58
+Only increase reduction in LMR for zero-window nodes if we are not in check

+Implemented by Goh CJ (cj5716)

+1020 tokens (-3)